LibHuang/Documentation-Ingestion-Pipeline-LLMs/README.md

 ### Stage 4 — Embedding
 - Converts each chunk into a 384-dimension dense vector using `all-MiniLM-L6-v2`
-- Model runs completely locally — zero API cost, zero external calls
+- Model runs completely locally with zero API cost, zero external calls
 - Same model used for both document chunks and query embedding at retrieval time

 ### Stage 5 — Vector Storage